Two charged with insider trading over 2009 IBM deal

-NEW YORK (Reuters) - Two former stock brokers at a Connecticut financial services company were charged with insider trading on Thursday over a 2009 acquisition by computer giant IBM Corp.
+NEW YORK, Nov 29 (Reuters) - Two former stock brokers at a Connecticut financial services company were charged with criminal insider trading on Thursday over a 2009 acquisition by computer giant IBM Corp.

 U.S. authorities said Thomas Conradt, David Weishaus and three unnamed colleagues made more than $1 million in illicit gains by trading in shares of SPSS Inc before IBM agreed on July 28, 2009, to buy the Chicago-based software company for $1.2 billion.

+The criminal indictment details a trail of instant messages involving the men about their activity, some of which refer to other insider-trading cases involving homemaking doyenne Martha Stewart and the billionaire Mark Cuban.

-Prosecutors said the alleged scheme started with a tip from an associate at the New York law firm that represented IBM in the transaction.
-Prosecutors did not name the law firm, but regulatory documents listed Cravath Swaine & Moore as counsel to IBM in the deal.
+Prosecutors said the scheme got its start with a tip from an associate at the New York law firm that represented IBM in the transaction.
+Prosecutors did not name the law firm, but Cravath Swaine & Moore has said it was IBM’s representative.

-“Thomas Conradt, David Weishaus and their co-conspirators engaged in a chain of illegal tipping simply because they wanted to get rich quick,” U.S. Attorney Preet Bharara in Manhattan said in a statement.
+“Thomas Conradt, David Weishaus and their co-conspirators engaged in a chain of illegal tipping simply because they wanted to get rich quick,” federal prosecutor Preet Bharara said in a statement.

 Conradt, 34, is a lawyer living in Denver, while Weishaus, 32, lives in Baltimore.
-Both were formerly employed at Euro Pacific Capital Inc, a Westport, Connecticut-based firm, according to the Financial Industry Regulatory Authority.
+At the time of the alleged insider trading, both were employed at Euro Pacific Capital Inc, a Westport, Connecticut-based firm, according to the Financial Industry Regulatory Authority.

+Conradt and Weishaus were arrested by the Federal Bureau of Investigation Thursday morning, an FBI spokesman said.

+They were each charged with three criminal counts of securities fraud and one criminal count of conspiracy in an indictment unsealed in U.S. District Court in Manhattan.

 Sharon Feldman, a lawyer for Conradt, did not immediately respond to a request for comment.
 Michael Grudberg, a lawyer for Weishaus, declined to comment.

-Evan Chesler, presiding partner of Cravath, declined comment.
-IBM and Euro Pacific Capital did not immediately respond to requests for comment.
+Euro Pacific Capital and Cravath did not immediately respond to requests for comment.
+Armonk, New York-based IBM did not immediately respond to a similar request.

-Conradt and Weishaus were arrested on Thursday morning, an FBI spokesman said.
-Each was charged with three counts of securities fraud and one count of conspiracy in an indictment unsealed in U.S. District Court in Manhattan.

-If convicted, they face up to 20 years in prison and a $5 million fine on each of the securities fraud counts.

 IBM agreed to pay $50 per share for SPSS, a 42 percent premium to SPSS’ closing price on the day before the purchase was announced.